 9. Get Proper Fitted Shoes

-This seems like a no brainer, but I had no idea how much of an improvement in my pace would happen when I had better shoes!
-I started off in big, clunky shoes that were hiding in my closet for years and, when I finally invested in a pair of real running shoes, it felt like I was running on air.
-Understanding the difference between all the different types of shoes can be overwhelming, so don’t hesitate to go to your local running store and have them help you out.
-I promise, they’d love to talk shoes with you!
+This seems like a no brainer, but when I started running I had no idea how much of an improvement fitted running shoes make!
+I started off with big box retailer generic running shoes and, when I finally invested in a pair of real running shoes, it felt like I was running on air.
+Understanding the difference between all the different types of shoes can be overwhelming, so don’t hesitate to go to your local running store and have them help you out, or check our my running shoe buyers guide.

 10. Go Slow